TheHitchhikersGuideToFinance/TheTravelGuide/content/help_build_the_community/edit_locally/_index.md

 can be used in building this website, such as code blocks, buttons, columns, hints, equations, etc., can be found [here](https://geekdocs.de/features/code-blocks/).

+## Commit and Push

+Once your edits are made, and you have previewed them to ensure the site functions correctly, it is time to integrate them to the live website.
+This can be done by navigating to the Git tab in the bottom right of Atom.
+Once there, click Stage All, write a short message, and click Commit to main.
+Then click the Push button that appears in the bottom right.
+That's it!

 ## Adding html

 Adding html that is outside the scope of hugo and this submodule is not recommended